huggingface/transformers/docs/source/en/main_classes/backbones.md

 A backbone is a model used for feature extraction for higher level computer vision tasks such as object detection and image classification.
 Transformers provides an [`AutoBackbone`] class for initializing a Transformers backbone from pretrained model weights, and two utility classes:

+* [`~utils.BackboneMixin`] enables initializing a backbone from Transformers or [timm](https://hf.co/docs/timm/index) and includes functions for returning the output features and indices.
+* [`~utils.BackboneConfigMixin`] sets the output features and indices of the backbone configuration.

 [timm](https://hf.co/docs/timm/index) models are loaded with the [`TimmBackbone`] and [`TimmBackboneConfig`] classes.

 Backbones are supported for the following models: